Table of Contents

-Here are a few handy tips for writing translation-friendly original texts.
+6 top tips for writing translation-friendly original texts

 - Keep it concise

-What’s more, keeping things brief means you’re doing yourself a favour financially.
-Remember, translation is charged by the word!
+What’s more, keeping things brief means you’re doing yourself a favour financially, as translation is often charged by the word.

-You may well have had it drummed into you at school that you should never be repetitive when writing, but in the case of writing for translation, consistency is key, as it prevents any ambiguity.
+You may well have had it drummed into you at school that you should avoid repetition in your writing.
+But when it comes to writing for translation, consistency is key.

-No matter how technical and complex your subject matter, make sure your text is as simple and accessible as possible.
+No matter how technical and complex your subject matter, make sure your text is as straightforward as possible.

 - Avoid idioms

-If you use them you could risk ending up with a literal translation that makes no sense at all in the target language, or delaying the process as your translator struggles to come up with an appropriate equivalent in their native tongue.
+Using idioms means you risk either ending up with a literal translation that makes no sense in the target language, or delaying the process as your translator struggles to come up with an appropriate equivalent in their native tongue.

 - Say what you mean

-When writing for translation you need to make sure you say what you mean unambiguously, without leaving anything left unsaid or merely implied.
+When writing for translation you need to say what you mean, unambiguously, without anything left unsaid or merely implied.